(most common name)

 There are not a lot of pure Guelma left in either country due to upgrading with imported breeds; Tunisia started crossbreeding in 1888.
 However, the Guelma is the most numerous of the seven current varieties of Brown Atlas cattle found in Algeria and neighboring Tunisia.

-bœufs de Bône = oxen of Bône
+(French) bœufs de Bône = oxen of Bône

 You can also go to: